two hands holding an array of affirming flags

 LGBTQ+ Populations

 Through implementing programs and services to address behavioral health needs of youth; listening to families about their experiences with public systems; and through observing practitioners in the field we saw the unmet needs of system-involved LGBTQ+ young people.
 From working directly with systems-involved youth we learned about the pathways that led to young people with LGBTQ+ identities to becoming involved in public systems.
-They were not predisposed to behavioral health challenges, rather they were surviving in a world filled with systemic and individual biases that are further exacerbated for youth with intersecting identities of being queer and black and brown.
+They were not predisposed to behavioral health challenges, rather they were experiencing stress that are further exacerbated for youth with intersecting identities of being queer and black and brown.
 Our first-hand experience of witnessing the overrepresentation of queer and black and brown youth in the child welfare and juvenile justice systems led us to seek out opportunities to create change for and with LGBTQ+ youth.
 We lead trainings on understanding the needs of this population, write about best practices, develop research projects focused on LGBTQ+ youth, and work to transform systems and policies to better support LGBTQ+ youth.

 Read our pivotal study showing overrepresentation of LGBTQ+ youth in foster care; our findings highlight the need to identify youth to support them.